ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in {#verifying-external-destinations} of this document.
+   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in Section 7.1 of this document.
 In order to pass these additional checks, the third party will need to publish an additional DNS record as follows:

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 60]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 60]

 Internet-Draft                  DMARCbis                      March 2020